 Now I feel all weird about potential download links….ugh.
 My head is telling me “NO” but my AoCC deprived body is telling me “Yesssss”.

 Any other thoughts on this?

-Anonymous asked: Do you have a download link for the stories that are not online anymore (like AoCC).
+Anonymous said: Do you have a download link for the stories that are not online anymore (like AoCC).
 I'm sure some people must have it on PDF somewhere, it would be awesome of them to share!

 Unfortunately, I do not have a download link for the incomplete stories.
 I know that TMF made all of her works available for download when she moved everything exclusively to Ao3, but I didn’t think to download anything then.